Sexual Harassment in the Workplace: Everything You Need to Know

 If the employer seems apprehensive or clueless, union members may go through the channels in their union to file a formal grievance.
 In most instances, unions have a specific person that deals with the process.
 When in doubt, get a copy of the union's collective bargaining agreement.
 Many times, it outlines the steps to take when a person feels like they are a victim of sexual harassment.

 Finally, do not let fear keep you from voicing your issues.
-By law, employers can take any retaliatory action against employees who speak up or file a complaint of sexual harassment.
+By law, employers can’t take any retaliatory action against employees who speak up or file a complaint of sexual harassment.

-If you need help with anything regarding sexual harassment at work, you can post your legal need on UpCounsel's marketplace.
+If you need help with anything regarding sexual harassment at work, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.